minojeyam/classroom-project/README.md

 ### 3. Check Frontend

 - Visit `http://localhost:5173`
-- You should see the IO Space login page
+- You should see the login page

 ## Default Admin Account